julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, October 08, 2024.
+Wednesday, October 09, 2024.
 Quote of the day:

-> "The time is always right to do what is right." - Martin Luther King, Jr.
+> "Poetry is the synthesis of hyacinths and biscuits." - Carl Sandburg